MEAN WELL LED Driver Troubleshooting

 The exception to this rule is if you are using one of the MEAN WELL dimmable LED drivers that effects the dimming by varying the amplitude of the output current.
 Then you should aim to load the LED driver to around 90 ~ 95% of it maximum rating.

 Lighting designers and installers can use ADM’s application guide to LED drivers to ensure that all factors have been taken into consideration, when selecting a LED driver for a project.
 This can be downloaded by following the below link:

-ADM customers, who are experiencing difficulties with their MEAN WELL LED drivers can contact ADM’s support team for assistance on 1300 236 467.
+If you are experiencing difficulties with your MEAN WELL LED drivers contact ADM for assistance.

 Was this Information Useful?